BooleanWhale/Blockchain-Transaction-Testing-Page/README.md

-# Blockchain Test Landing Page
+# Blockchain Transaction Testing Page

 This project is a simple Vue.js application designed as a landing page for testing blockchain transactions and wallet interactions.
 It supports generating Ethereum wallets, connecting with MetaMask, and sending transactions using WalletConnect.